travel-intelligence/flasfka-deb/README.rst

 --------

 The package embeds all the python dependencies in a virtualenv.
 It also sets up uwsgi.
-An example configuration for nginx is included in the package.
+An example configuration for nginx is included.

 How to build
 ------------